 - ii) Human Immunodeficiency Virus (HIV): Currently, the data relating to transmission of the Human Immunodeficiency Virus (HIV) from a health care worker to a patient in a health care setting is extremely limited.
 Transmission from patients to health care workers is more common.
 Therefore, all students accepted into undergraduate nursing programs are encouraged to undergo HIV testing after admission, but testing for HIV will not be made mandatory at this time. - iii) Repeat testing as necessary: Students are expected to seek testing for Hepatitis B, and HIV immediately after incidences where exposure to blood, blood-products, or bodily fluids places the individual at risk of infection by bloodborne pathogens. - b.
-Immunization: Students in the BScN Collaborative Program, the BScN-After Degree Program, the BScN Post RN Program, and the Registered Psychiatric Nurse (RPN) to BScN Program must have their immunization status reviewed by University Health Services upon acceptance to the nursing program.
-Students in the BScN Bilingual Program must have their immunization status reviewed by University Health Services during Spring Session of Year 1. - c.
-CPR certification: Students in the BScN Collaborative Program, the BScN-After Degree Program, the BScN-Post RN Program, and the Registered Psychiatric Nurse (RPN) to BScN Program must provide evidence of CPR certification at the Basic Rescuer Level by September 30 of the first year of the program.
+Immunization: Students in the BScN Collaborative Program and the LPN Stream of this Program, the BScN-After Degree Program, the BScN Post RN Program, and the Registered Psychiatric Nurse (RPN) to BScN Program must have their immunization status reviewed by University Health Services upon acceptance to the nursing program.
+Students in the BScN Bilingual Program must have their immunization status reviewed by University Health Services during Spring Session of Year 1.

+- c.
+CPR certification: Students in the BScN Collaborative Program and the LPN Stream of this Program, BScN-Honors Program, the BScN-After Degree Program, the BScN-Post RN Program, and the Registered Psychiatric Nurse (RPN) to BScN Program must provide evidence of CPR certification at the Basic Rescuer Level by September 30 of the first year of the program.
 Evidence of recertification in each subsequent year is required.
 Students in the BScN-Bilingual Program must provide evidence of CPR certification at the Basic Rescuer Level by September 30 of the second year of the program.
 Evidence of recertification in each subsequent year is required. - d.
-Standard First Aid Certificate: Students in the BScN Collaborative Program, the BScN-After Degree Program, the BScN-Post RN Program, and the Registered Psychiatric Nurse (RPN) to BScN Program must provide a standard first aid certificate by September 30 of the first year of the program.
+Standard First Aid Certificate: Students in the BScN Collaborative Program and the LPN Stream of this Program, the BScN-After Degree Program, the BScN-Post RN Program, and the Registered Psychiatric Nurse (RPN) to BScN Program must provide a standard first aid certificate by September 30 of the first year of the program.
 Students in the BScN-Bilingual Program must provide a standard first aid certificate by September 30 of the second year of the program. - e.
 Criminal Records Check: Under the Protection for Persons in Care Act, a criminal record check may be required by any site providing clinical practica.
 The clinical practice site will determine the criteria for acceptance/denial of a placement.
 Students are responsible for having a criminal record check completed prior to commencement of clinical practica.
 Students who have concerns related to their ability to satisfy a criminal record check should consult with the Faculty of Nursing, Undergraduate Nursing Office, immediately upon being admitted to the program.
 The ultimate responsibility for ensuring that required placements can be made lies with the student.
 A fee may be charged by the police department or RCMP detachment for the criminal record check.
 That fee is the responsibility of the student.
-For more information, see §23.8.3.
+For more information, see §23.8.3. - f.
+Language Competency: Besides demonstrating overall English language proficiency, students entering the Faculty of Nursing in an Undergraduate BScN Program need a further level of spoken English proficiency, regardless of their citizenship status or country of origin.
+Speech competence is a prerequisite for enrolment in clinical courses.
+Students who have not achieved the necessary level of competence may not register for these courses.
+See §\$13.3.1 and 13.3.2.
+Students in the BScN Bilingual Program have additional requirements about proficiency in French (see §\$15.11.5 and 173.1.2).